 3 Key Elements to Effective Third-Party Risk Management

 Third-party risk management has been a complex challenge for companies of all sizes within many industries for years.
-The COVID-19 pandemic has created even more pressure and increased urgency on managing third party and supply chain disruptions, and forced a paradigm shift from “just in time” procurement and inventory strategies to “just in case” approaches.
+The COVID-19 pandemic has created even more pressure and increased urgency on managing third party and supply chain disruptions, and forced a paradigm shift from “just in time” procurement and inventory management optimization strategies to “just in case” approaches.

 In my recent post, EERM Survey: Businesses Unprepared To Manage Third-party Risk During COVID-19, I shared key findings from Deloitte’s 2020 Extended Enterprise Risk Management Third Party Risk Management Global Survey.
-The survey results indicate that while organizations were faced with challenges to manage third-party risk before COVID-19, the pandemic has escalated awareness and understanding of how critical the impacts of strategic third-party failures can be, and just how quickly damage from unexpected events can occur.
+The survey results indicate that while organizations were faced with challenges to vendor risk management before COVID-19, the pandemic has escalated awareness and understanding of how critical the impacts of strategic third-party failures can be, and just how quickly damage from unexpected events can occur.

 1. Focus on data – the first key to effective third-party risk management

 Do you know when one of your suppliers has sole supply, low inventory levels, or a kink in their distribution network?
 Do you know which ones had data breaches and have access to your, or your clients’, data?
 It’s critical for supply chain resiliency to have such visibility into the risks in your supply chain and third-party relationships to have the ability to respond effectively to fast-changing events.

 Today, any company without comprehensive data on their suppliers and what they do for the firm is at risk.
 More responsive organizations understand what data is already available internally to identify areas of potential risk.
 Additionally, they use external data sources and information from the third party to fill in the gaps in internal information, including relevant data like supplier delivery locations, financial health, and customer reviews.

 2. Obtain real-time information and monitoring of third-party risk